ng1199/CSIR_PowPredHPC/README.md

     ```bash
     pip install pandas numpy matplotlib scikit-learn tensorflow openpyxl
     ```
+3. Place your own compatible dataset as `hardware_pow_data.xlsx` in the working directory (if available).
-3. Run the notebook:
+4. Run the notebook:
-    ```
+    ```bash
     jupyter notebook Power_pred_HPC_LSTM.ipynb
     ```

 ## Limitations

-- The model is trained independently per node, not using spatial correlation between nodes.
+- The model is trained independently per node, without leveraging spatial relationships across the cluster.
-- Forecasting accuracy may degrade with higher forecast horizons due to error accumulation.
+- Accuracy may degrade for longer forecasting windows due to error propagation.
-- Some models (like ARIMA and Prophet) were initially explored but did not handle multivariate multistep sequences well, so were replaced by LSTM.
+- Baseline models like ARIMA and Prophet were evaluated but could not handle high-resolution multistep forecasting as efficiently as LSTM.

 ## Future Improvements

-- Extend to multivariate LSTM or Graph Neural Networks to capture spatial-temporal dependencies.
+- Extend to multivariate LSTM or Graph Neural Networks for spatial-temporal modeling.
-- Deploy as a real-time forecasting microservice using Flask or FastAPI.
+- Deploy model in real-time using Flask/FastAPI for HPC cluster monitoring.
-- Integrate anomaly detection to flag unusual power patterns.
+- Integrate anomaly detection to flag unusual power usage.

 ## License

-This project is released without any license and is strictly for academic or research purposes during my internship.
-Reuse of the code is permitted with proper credit.
+This project does not carry any open-source license and is strictly for academic or research use as part of an internship at CSIR.
+Reuse is allowed with proper attribution.

 ## Author